Lopera47/indianlakes_machinelearning/ReadME.md

+Research question:
+1. Can a machine learning model be built to classify pH state based on its water quality indicators?
+2. Is it possible to group and figure out the type of lake water quality based on its indicators?

 General information:
 1 This is a personal project done by Luis Lopera
 2 The main aim is to improve some machine learnig and deep learning skills for me and the community